Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Discussion

 \subsubsection{Restorative justice conferences with victims or offenders}

 In our interviews, we found that some victims or offenders may not be available or willing to meet and have a conversation to address the harm.
-When a collective conference is not possible, it is possible to apply a \textit{partial restorative justice process} that are with offenders or victims alone \cite{kuo2010empirical, mccold2000toward}.
-Some Discord moderators already talk with victims and offenders before making moderation decisions, a practice redolent of restorative justice pre-conferencing.
-In offline pre-conferencing, facilitators ask a series of questions to help victims and offenders reflect on the harm, which provides opportunities for healing and learning to them.
+When a collective conference is not possible, it is possible to apply a \textit{partial restorative justice process} that includes offenders or victims alone \cite{kuo2010empirical, mccold2000toward}.
+Some Discord moderators already talk with victims and offenders before making moderation decisions, a practice similar to restorative justice pre-conferencing.
+In offline pre-conferencing, facilitators ask questions to help victims and offenders reflect on the harm, providing them with opportunities for healing and learning.

 We propose that pre-conferencing provides opportunities to meet some of the needs our participants identified.
-For example, some offenders want to issue an apology to the victims; victims may not want to meet offenders but just let their feelings be known through the facilitator.
+For example, when an offender wants to apologize to the victim, the victim may not want to meet the offender but communicate their feelings through the facilitator.

 In offline restorative justice, pre-conferencing is a preparation step for a potential victim-offender conference.
-Thus, if both the victim and the offender indicate willingness to meet with each other in the pre-conference, the moderators can organize a victim-offender conference, where victims and offenders share their perspectives and collectively decide how to address the harm.
+Thus, if both victim and offender are willing to meet with each other in the pre-conference, the moderators can organize a victim-offender conference, where both parties share their perspectives and collectively decide how to address the harm.
 Moderators have the responsibility to maintain a safe space for sharing, for example, to halt the process when harm seems likely to happen, ensure a power balance between the victim and the offender, and work with participants to establish agreements of behavior and values to adhere to throughout the process \cite{bolitho2017science}.
 In cases where restorative justice does not succeed, preventing the continuation of harm must be prioritized.
 Because facilitating these processes is difficult, we discuss the challenges and opportunities for moderators to facilitate in the following section.